1974 Hayman 3030H, as made famous by Graham Coxon (nearly)

 Woo hoo!
-You know the riff, now here's the guitar.
-A 1974 Hayman 3030H, made famous by Graham Coxon on Blur's Song 2.
+You know the riff.
+Now here's a 1974 Hayman 3030H, close match to the single-coil 3030 Graham Coxon uses on the video for Blur's Song 2.
 A classic British guitar from the Jim Burns bloodline - the Leo Fender of the UK.
 Pleased to meet you!

 Which is kind of appropriate.
 If ever there were a UK counterpart to Leo Fender, it's Jim Burns.
 The man behind the guitars played by Hank Marvin, Bruce Welch and John Rostill of The Shadows.
 The innovator behind the gear-box truss rod (a lot simpler than it sounds) or the Tri-Sonic pick-ups that Brian May soldered into his Red Special.
 And, teamed up with Vox's Bob Pearson, the designer behind Dallas Arbiter's Hayman range, launched in the late-60s.
 As Guitar Magazine summed it up in 2002: "In truth, it’s the unique combination of innovation, design, quality and playability that makes Burns so special.
 Many would say that Burns made the finest electric guitars ever produced in England – and, in the ’60s, probably in all of Europe."